EmilRamsvik/Digital-Garden/content/Webpage/Webpage.md

 My go-to knowledge-gathering and note-taking app is [Obsidian](../Obsidian/Obsidian.md).
 Obsidian lets me quickly gather notes in a structured format and have standard methods for linking notes together, having tags, and a more structured way of learning.
 A big issue is structuring migrations from obsidian to the github.
 For me, it was a bit more of difficult setting to migrate the data from one place to another.
 Furthermore,

+# Quartz

+[Quartz](https://quartz.jzhao.xyz/) Is the new method for exposing my notes to the world.
+I discovered via obsidian and this [Youtube Clip](https://www.youtube.com/watch?v=6s6DT1yN4dw&t=34s&ab_channel=NicolevanderHoeven)

+I choose to migrate because the following reasons:
+1. Less overhead and complications as it is made for Obsidian.
+2. More build in functionality that I struggled with implementing in old framework (Search, Recent changes etc.)
+3. Docusaurus (Old Framework) was old and not that much used.
+4. The old site kept breaking down, not fun.
+I had to fix it regardless.

+### Migrating From Docusaurus to Quartz

+ Actually, moving from DocuService to Quartz was a pretty straightforward thing.
+I think I primarily spent most of my time in the command line using a lot of LLMs to help facilitate the migration.

+ I think most of the issues were probably just related to removing files, making sure that all the small configs were set up in place.
+One of the best things with this is that it was so easy for me to let go of all the stress of a major rewrite, just delete and move on.
+Just skrew it, delete everything, put it back together and then I'll deal with the augumentations when I have time.

+# Old Frameworks
 ## Docusaurus
 Docusaurus is a library based on the React framework and is used to display the page.
 One advantage of docusaurus is that I can work in obsidian and then migrate those to the repo with the code.
 I can also separate the different pages that are personal and those that I would like to share.
 Also, Docusaurus enables me to learn more about JavaScript and development in React.
 I found it very easy to deploy and make the web page, making it much more rewarding to work on development.  ¨